tvanslyke/raspberry-pi-avr-tools/README.md

 This script only needs to be run once.

 ## `new_project.sh`
-After all the necessary tools have been installed with `install.sh`, the `new_project.sh` script can be used to set up a new makefile Arduino.
+After all the necessary tools have been installed with `install.sh`, the `new_project.sh` script can be used to set up a new makefile Arduino project.

 Example:
 ```sh